sandy9159/ESP01-Wifi-Shield-for-IOT-projects/README.md

 The shield provides a 3.3V power supply for the module, and logic level converters so it can operate with either 3.3V or 5V Arduino boards.

+ * The Shield ESP-01 can be used for two purposes

+> Teaching Internet of Things with ESP8266 ESP-01;

+> Develop automation solutions with IoT and ESP8266 ESP-01.

 # PCB Devlopment